 For the foreseeable future, we expect the demand for a sophisticated mix of skills in CIOs will increase.
 Companies will seek “hybrid” CIOs who have not only business savvy but also experience with analytics, organizational design, and infrastructure— and who know how to wire together a holistic system that can support global growth.
 In many cases, a commercial background will be a plus.
 Sales and marketing knowledge will be considered an advantage when it comes to e-commerce initiatives, as will stints in supply-chain management and logistics.

 The most sought-after CIOs will have a keen understanding of how companies can put to use the oceans of information they now collect.
 As the CIO of a global consumer goods company explains, “There is a data explosion happening around us, but we feel we are well equipped to exploit this opportunity and use it as a competitive distinguisher in our markets.
-The ways we share our ideas and gain customer feedback are very new and exciting.”
+The ways we share our ideas and gain customer feedback are very new and .”

 If you no longer wish to receive email blog updates from Executive Leadership LLC please send an email to cb@exec-leadershipllc.com with "BLOG UNSUBSCRIBE" in the Subject box.
 Thank You.